 Lost a Pet?

-We currently cannot accept or house lost pets at this time.
+We currently cannot accept or house lost pets.
 If you have found a stray animal and cannot identify the owner, please call your local police department or Minnesota Critter Getters

 Looking for a new pet?